Capillary/ecom-api-document/source/includes/_product.md

 ## Get Bundle Items by Bundle Product ID

-Retrieves default items of a specific bundle by product id.
+Retrieves the items of a specific bundle by product id.
+You can also fetch the details of all default items of each bundle group.

 > Sample Request